Open-Cascade-SAS/OCCT/dox/overview/Overview.md

  Voxel
 ------

 This is a demonstration application showing OCCT voxel models.
 It also includes a set of non-regression tests and other commands for testing this functionality (accessible only through TEST pre-processor definition).

-**See also:** Voxels User's guide (under construction)
+**See also:** <a href="occt_voxels_wp.html">Voxels User's guide</a>

 **Remarks:**